gladjohn/hybridSPA/README.md

 1. Open the solution in Visual Studio.
 1. Open the `hybridspa.js` file.
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the application copied from the Azure portal.
-1. Find the app key `authority` and replace the existing value with the Tenant ID (GUID) of your tenant.

 > Note : Both Web.Config and this Client ID should be the same.